Weighing of souls

 The weighing of souls (psychostasia) is a religious motif in which a person's life is assessed by weighing their soul (or some other part of them) immediately before or after death in order to judge their fate.
-This motif is most commonly seen in medieval Christianity.
+This motif is seen in medieval Christianity.

 Ancient Egyptian religion

-In Egypt, this concept of a judgement after death to determine the fate of the deceased is first seen in the Old Kingdom around 2.400 B.C.E.
+In Egypt, this concept of a judgement after life to determine the fate of the living is first seen in the Old Kingdom around 2800 B.C.E.
 It was first imagined as a weighing in the Coffin Texts during the Middle Kingdom (2160-1580 B.C.E.).
 The most well known form of the ceremony, where people's hearts are weighed on a scale against a feather, is found in the Book of the Dead during the New Kingdom (1580-1090 B.C.E).

 The Weighing of the Heart would take place in Duat (the Underworld), in which the dead were judged by Anubis, using a feather, representing Ma'at, the goddess of truth and justice responsible for maintaining order in the universe.
 The heart was the seat of the life-spirit (ka).
 Hearts heavier than the feather of Ma'at were rejected and eaten by Ammit, the Devourer of Souls.